robobario/kroxylicious/PERFORMANCE.md

 # Performance

 This document describes how to run some basic performance tests for the proxy.
+Arbitrary change!

 ## Preparation